Let’s take a look at the two healthcare apps we built:

 What are some challenges you may run into when you design a health app?
 Let me list a few and suggest potential workarounds.

-How to serve a vast audience with one design?
+How to serve a vast audience with a universal design?

 Some bespoke medical solutions, for example, apps like GoodRx, need to cater to huge audiences.
 So how do they manage to keep their designs ubiquitous?